jfcloutier/karma_system/design_notes/acting.md

 * The `begin` phase persists recently received predictions, including predictions about goal activations
 * The `predict` phase is responsible for predicting the activation of directives planned by the CA (i.e. making activation predictions)
 * The `observe` phase processes received activation prediction errors, and those not received, into activation observations
-* The `experience` phase updates activation experiences and plan status from activation observations (e.g. a directive in a plan is uniformly not_relevant across the umwelt failing the plan etc,)
+* The `experience` phase updates activation experiences from activation observations (e.g. a directive in a plan is uniformly not_relevant across the umwelt failing the plan etc,)
 * The `feel` phase assigns a feeling to activation experiences, just as it does for all experiences
 * The `act` phase is responsible for setting intent, making and prioritizing plans for intent and directives, and executing them (executed plans are directly experienced as activations).
 * The `assess` phase is responsible, in part, for reviewing the success of extant goals and plans, and possibly dropping some because of staleness.